RESEARCH AND EXTENSION | TOMATO

 Scope of the Project

-Foliar and seed-borne fungal diseases on tomato were identified by conducting a survey on various locations in the island of O'ahu.
-Disease incidences (%) were recorded to check the most prevalent pathogens.
-Biocontrol products and fungicide efficacy assessment will be tested against the major pathogens identified.
+Foliar and seed-borne fungal diseases were identified through on-site surveys conducted in various tomato-growing locations in the island of Oahu.
+Disease incidences (%) were recorded to determine the most prevalent pathogens.
+The efficacy of biocontrol and fungicide products will be tested against the major pathogens identified.

-Tomato leaf samples were collected in Spring 2025 from three tomato-growing areas in O'ahu.
-We plan to expand the survey to additional farms within O'ahu and neighboring islands to obtain a more comprehensive, statewide survey.
+Tomato leaf samples were collected in Spring 2025 from three tomato-growing areas in Oahu.
+We plan to expand the survey to additional farms to obtain a more comprehensive survey.

-Symptomatic leaf samples were plated onto PDA and V8 agar media.
-After incubation, pathogens were identified based on their morpho-cultural characteristics, which were further confirmed through molecular assays.
+Symptomatic leaf samples were plated onto potato dextrose agar (PDA) and 10% V8 agar media.
+After incubation, pathogens were identified based on their morpho-cultural characteristics and further confirmed through molecular assays.
 Disease incidence (%) for each tomato genotype and location were also recorded.

 Detected Pathogens